 to his dorm room to drop something off for him.
 I stopped at

-the door and listened to the sound coming from his room.
-Andres
+the door and listened to the sound coming from the stereo in his room.

 Segovia, playing classical guitar.
 Sound familiar?